Lisa Ng

 Lisa Ng is a Singaporean viral immunologist.
 In 2008, she became the first Singaporean and the first woman to win the ASEAN Young Scientist and Technologist Award for her work in developing diagnostic kits for Avian Influenza and Sars-CoV.
 She has been featured as part of the "Beyond Curie" project as a pioneer in viral immunology, as well as being inducted into the Singapore Women's Hall of Fame.
 Her ongoing research includes endemic tropical diseases and Sars-CoV-19.

-Biography

 Early life

 Lisa Fong Poh Ng was born as the eldest of two daughters to a father who is a contractor and a mother who is a teacher.
 In 1989, she enrolled in a biotechnology course at the Singapore Polytechnic after her completion of GCE O levels at Marymount Convent.
 Her family considered polytechnic studies to be second-rate and did not believe it would help her get into a university afterwards.
 Lisa pursued a course that would allow her to involve herself in scientific research immediately.
 She completed her polytechnic studies with good grades but was unable to secure a place at the National University of Singapore afterwards.